 …I got to see him use that gift in churches all over Southern California at this time.
 We saw the Lord move very, very powerfully everywhere we went!

 God is not the author of schisms.
 I will be up front here about my opinion concerning the sad episode, which Lonnie very truthfully records on pages 146 to 148, in the section entitled "Messy."
 I regard it as probably being the sorriest mistake that pastor Chuck Smith ever made.
 However, all of this has been erased from the official histories.
-As I recollect, Carol Wimber, in her memoir of John Wimber, tried to put the best spin on the matter she could, trying to underplay what happened as much as possible.
-It was obvious to me, reading her account, that the Wimbers were rather hurt by being forced to leave.
+As I recollect, Carol Wimber, in her memoir of John Wimber, tried to put the best spin on the matter she could, and being forgiving, she underplayed what happened as much as possible.
+But it was obvious to me, reading her account, that the Wimbers were rather hurt by being forced to leave.
 On the other hand, Lonnie is more straightforward in describing things.
 Pastor Chuck Smith did not like the revival that was happening — it broke his paradigm of expectations — and he made it very clear to everyone that things were going to be either Chuck's way or the highway.
-To put it bluntly, pastor John Wimber and Lonnie Frisbee and CC Yorba Linda, and anyone else who sided with them, were being kicked out of the CC movement, and an "official explanation" was made up for public consumption to explain why.
+To put it bluntly, pastor John Wimber and Lonnie Frisbee and CC Yorba Linda, and anyone else who sided with them, were being kicked out of the CC movement, and an "official explanation" was cooked up for public consumption to explain why.
 After first describing the initial, positive aftermath of the Mother's Day revival, Lonnie immediately goes on to give an account of what happened next, which I think is very important to know:

 Then the inquisition began.
 Chuck Smith called for a leadership meeting of the Calvary Chapel pastors to discuss the controversies surrounding all that was going on.
 Over the next year or so, I attended a couple of these sessions, and as much as I love Chuck, it was not pretty.
 At the end of the day, the official Calvary Chapel consensus was that John Wimber would take his church out on its own or under another umbrella.
 The split was to be explained as a matter of church direction, personality, and emphasis.
 The Calvary Chapel faithful were to continue to focus mainly on Bible teaching and church planting.
 John Wimber and his congregation were obviously more focused on the gifts of the Spirit and worship.
 So that was that!
 Chuck Smith made it crystal clear that we were no longer a Calvary Chapel.
 He said, "We are going a different direction than where John's going, so today everybody's going to make a decision whether they're going with him or they're going with me."